These are the victims of the Florida school shooting

 Broward County Sheriff Scott Israel said Thursday that all families who lost loved ones in the shooting have been notified.

-Here are the victims who have been publicly identified so far:
+Here are the victims:

 Alyssa Alhadeff, soccer player

-CNN spoke to a relative of Alyssa Alhadeff who said the family was notified that she had passed away.

-Alyssa was a student at Stoneman Douglas and a soccer player for Parkland Travel Soccer.
+Alyssa, 14, was a student at Stoneman Douglas and a soccer player for Parkland Travel Soccer.

+Lori Alhadeff, Alyssa's mother, told HLN she dropped her daughter off at school Wednesday and said "I love you."
+When Lori Alhadeff heard about the shooting, she hustled to school, but was too late.

+"I knew at that point she was gone.
+I felt it in my heart," she said.
+"Alyssa was a beautiful, smart, talented, successful, awesome, amazing soccer player.
+You'll be greatly missed, Alyssa.
+We love you so much.
+You'll always, always be in our hearts."

 "Alyssa Alhadeff was a loved and well respected member of our club and community," Parkland Travel Soccer said on Facebook.
 "Alyssa will be greatly missed."